StrayLamb2/qLD/README.md

 ./test_run full blis
 ```

-If you want to use a simple heatmap viewer for the results of qLD, we provide a Python implementation.
+If you want to use a simple heatmap viewer for the results of quickLD, we provide a Python implementation.
 To install the required packages for the viewer, a requirements file is included in the main directory.
 The simplest way to use it is the command: